base2Services/quarkus-lambda-container-demo/README.md

-# quarkus-lambda-container-demo
+# How to Deploy a Quarkus Lambda Application using Lambda Containers

+At re:Invent 2020 Amazon announced support for deploying and running containers directly to Lambda.
+Here is a link to the blog post for the announcement https://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support/.
+Recently I've been messing around with [Quarkus](https://quarkus.io) which is a relatively new Java framework for build App and has already a pretty impressive eco-system.

-This demo show how you can packages a Quarkus Lambda App using the new [Lambda containers](https://docs.aws.amazon.com/lambda/latest/dg/lambda-images.html) support
+This demo shows how you can packages a Quarkus Lambda App using the new [Lambda containers](https://docs.aws.amazon.com/lambda/latest/dg/lambda-images.html) support.
+A basically used the [Quarkus - Amazon Lambda](https://quarkus.io/guides/amazon-lambd) guide as the basis for this demo.

 ## Prerequisites
 To complete this guide, you need: